AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    9 .:    end;
   10 .: end;

-:option:`--annotate=xcov+` (with a trailing +) works the same, only providing extra details below lines with improperly satisfied obligations.
+:cmd-option:`--annotate=xcov+` (with a trailing +) works the same, only providing extra details below lines with improperly satisfied obligations.
 The available details consists in the list of :term:`coverage violations <Coverage Violation>` diagnosed for the line, which depends on the coverage criteria involved.
 Here is an excerpt for our previous example, where the only improperly satisfied obligation is an uncovered statement on line 7::